The puzzling disappearance and death of Mitchell Dale Stehling in Mesa Verde National Park

 Jesse Farias

-Authorities have shared case files with the family and keep them informed of search activity.
-But Denean doesn't think the Rangers did enough to search for her husband.
-Rangers spent two days searching for Stehling before scaling back, she said.
-A news release cited a lack of evidence as to the reason.
+Authorities shared case files with the family and informed them of the search activity.
+But Dale’s wife, Denean, didn’t think the Rangers did enough to search for her husband, saying they spent just two days properly searching for Stehling before scaling back.
+A news release cited a lack of evidence regarding Dale’s exact whereabouts and reason, but it was clear he was last seen on the Petroglyph trail.
 One year after he went missing, she said, "Now that it's been a year, and the more I reflect on it, honestly, I'm just pissed off.
 Their attitude was: He was there, he was lost, and what are they supposed to do about it?"

 Mrs Stehling, however, wanted the search to extend out of the small area as, despite her husband’s age, he could put more miles in a day than they thought, but nothing came of it.

-Jodi Peterson’s account
+Jodi Peterson’s article

-She writes in her article:
+She wrote in her article:

 After an hour of walking, I suddenly heard a weary male voice call, “I need some help.”
 I thought of the missing hiker.
 Perhaps after visiting Spruce Tree House, he’d attempted this trail and run into trouble.
 I called out several times, but got no response.
 I thought about going off-trail to look, but figured I’d become Victim No. 2 if I tried to scramble down those ledges and cliffs.
 My cellphone had no signal.